-The bill amends section 9 of the 1972 PA 348, which regulates landlord-tenant relationships regarding rental agreements and security deposits.
-It introduces new requirements for landlords when notifying tenants about damages to rental units.
-Specifically, landlords must send an itemized list of damages within 30 days of occupancy termination, including estimated repair costs for each damaged item.
-Additionally, the notice must be accompanied by a check or money order for the difference between the claimed damages and the security deposit, unless the landlord opts to use direct deposit or electronic transfer methods.
+The bill amends the existing law regulating landlord-tenant relationships in Michigan, specifically focusing on the handling of security deposits and the notification process regarding damages.
+It requires landlords to send tenants a notice of damages within 30 days after the termination of occupancy, which must include an itemized list of damages and the estimated repair costs.
+Additionally, the bill stipulates that this notice must be accompanied by a check or money order for the difference between the claimed damages and the security deposit, unless the landlord opts to use electronic payment methods.

-Furthermore, the bill mandates that the notice of damages must include a specific statement in boldface type, informing tenants that they must respond within 7 days to avoid forfeiting the claimed damages.
-The amendments aim to enhance transparency and communication between landlords and tenants regarding security deposits and damage claims, ensuring that tenants are adequately informed of their rights and obligations.
+Furthermore, the bill mandates that the notice of damages must include a specific statement in boldface type, informing tenants that they must respond within 7 days to avoid forfeiting the claimed amount for damages.
+The amendments also clarify that landlords cannot include damages previously claimed on a termination inventory checklist prior to the tenant's occupancy.
+Overall, these changes aim to enhance transparency and communication between landlords and tenants regarding security deposits and damage claims.

 Statutes affected: Senate Introduced Bill: 554.609